dimitrismistriotis/goodreads_categories_scrapping/README.md

 ```

 ## Folders

 **examples**: In the examples folder diagrams with most and least popular categories (after placing generated CSV to Google Doc's spreadsheet.

 **list_html**: Downloaded files.
 Commited folder's content in case anyone wants to experiment without retrieving data.

+## Notes

+Did not explore [Goodreads API](https://www.goodreads.com/api) as was more interested in experimenting with web scraping.